xChrisMo/AirBnB_Data/README.md

 # Boston Airbnb Data Analysis

 ## Project Overview
 This project analyzes the Boston Airbnb dataset to gain insights into the short-term rental market in Boston.
 The analysis is performed using Python and various data science libraries.

 ## Motivation
-The goal of this project is to understand trends in the Boston Airbnb market, including pricing patterns, popular neighborhoods, and factors that influence listing prices.
-This analysis can be valuable for hosts, travelers, and policymakers interested in the short-term rental landscape in Boston.
+The goal of this project is to understand trends in the Boston Airbnb market.
+This analysis can be valuable for hosts, travelers, and investors interested in the short-term rental landscape in Boston.

 ## Libraries Used
 - pandas: For data manipulation and analysis
 - numpy: For numerical operations
 - matplotlib: For creating static visualizations
 - seaborn: For statistical data visualization
+- nltk-vader: Used for our text to compound conversion
 - scikit-learn: For machine learning models built

 ## Files in the Repository
-- `BostonAirbnb.ipynb`: Jupyter notebook containing the main analysis
+- `BostonAirbnb.ipynb`: Jupyter notebook containing the wrangling
+- `listings.csv`: Listings csv as provided
+- `reviews.csv`: Reviews data from past residents
 - `README.md`: This file, providing an overview of the project
 - `data/`: Directory containing the dataset (if included in the repository)

-## Summary of Results
-(Please fill in with actual results from your analysis.
-For example:)

-1. The average price for an Airbnb listing in Boston is $X per night.
-2. The most expensive neighborhood for Airbnb rentals is Y.
-3. Factors most strongly correlated with listing price are Z, A, and B.
-4. (Add any other significant findings from your analysis)

 ## How to Use
 1. Clone this repository